sirshibe/immeubles/README.md

 # Immeubles

-An ios version of the board game Santaroni.
+An ios version of the board game Santorini.
 It is made with SceneKit in Swift.
 Currently, only the local pass and play mode works.
 The online multiplayer mode currently does not work.